-Software as a Service (SaaS) provider Salesforce.com suffered a widespread outage to its service yesterday, resulting in almost all of its 68,000 customers experiencing more than
+Software as a Service (SaaS) provider Salesforce.com suffered a widespread outage to its service yesterday, resulting in almost all of its 68,000 customers experiencing more than an hour of downtime.

 The ten-year-old company, far and away the largest SaaS provider on the market, said on its website that systemic failure in its data center took out both normal operations and backup systems.